Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Matthew J. Simoncini - Lear Corp.

-I guess, it's for sale, it's publicly traded for sale every day.
+I guess it's for sale.
+It's publicly-traded for sale every day.
 So, that's a board decision.
 I think the board's well aware of their fiduciary responsibilities to create value for the shareholders.
 So, let's just leave it at that.

 John Murphy - Bank of America Merrill Lynch